Thinking Machines Lab

 • John Schulman, Chief Scientist.
 OpenAI co-founder and senior research leader on reinforcement learning.
 Joined Anthropic in 2024 after leaving OpenAI, then departed Anthropic to join Thinking Machines as Chief Scientist.
 Has stated publicly that Thinking Machines will release its own models in 2026.

 • Lilian Weng, co-founder.
-Former Vice President of Safety Systems at OpenAI.
+Former Vice President of Research, Safety Systems at OpenAI.

 • Jared Kaplan, advisor.
 Co-founder and Chief Science Officer of Anthropic; his advisory role at Thinking Machines is unusual given his concurrent senior position at Anthropic.